Our Core Staff

 A cum laude graduate of Bates College in Lewiston, Maine, Mark majored in philosophy with a focus on ethics and morality, which speak to the very heart of summer camp living.
 While at Bates he was a leader in many clubs and acted as an outing club expedition leader.
 He was recipient of the Barlow Enrichment Grant for travel in India, and is a student in the Kamana Naturalist Program for naturalist skills and wilderness awareness.

-Prior to working here, Mark spent most of his summers attending and working at a camp closer to his hometown, Buffalo New York, where over different summers he was the nature teacher and taught horseback riding.
+Growing up, Mark spent most of his summers attending and working at Camp Turner closer to his hometown, Buffalo New York, where over different summers he was the nature teacher and taught horseback riding.
 Before he was Program Director, Mark worked summers here at Camp Glen Brook as a Trip Leader and leading the Falcon Outdoor Leadership Program.
 Mark came to us most recently from the Chewonki Foundation in Wiscasset, Maine, where he was an outdoor educator.

 Mark can usually be found with his dog, Bodhi nearby.
 Click here to meet Bodhi.